mozilla/fathom-fox/README.md

 * Before freezing pages with the Developer Tools panel, use Firefox's Responsive Design mode (command-option-M) to set a repeatable 1024x768 window size.
-The Training automatically sets this same size during training.
+The Trainer automatically sets this same size during training (by default).
 This will ensure that the proper CSS (which may be driven by media queries) will be frozen (and later reloaded) with the page.
 * For maximum fidelity, do your corpus capture in a clean copy of Firefox with no other add-ons.
 Some ad blockers will make changes to the DOM, like adding style attributes to ad iframes to hide them.